pepperberry/RoboticArm/README.md

 cd src
 ros2 pkg create --build-type ament_python package
 ```
 replace `package` with the name of your package, I named mine RoboArm but you can choose what you would like.
+you can make multiple packages but all of them should be included in your src folder.

 **file setup**
-next let's make sure our files are setup properly
+next let's make sure our files are setup properly, use `ls` to find what files and folders are in your package and `nano` to open:
+* `package.xml` & `setup.py`: make sure to update the package description, license, and maintiner email.

 ## Objective 5: Codeing simple programs in ROS2.